 For investors, the stock market can be both a wondrous and a stressful thing.
 During bull markets (when markets are generally rising over a span of multiple years), investing can feel rewarding as your account value may rise with stocks in general.
 On the other hand, bear markets (fundamentally driven stock market drops of 20% or more over an extended period) can be terrifying.

 Scary events can lead to ghost stories.
 In this case, that means many investors have a tough time shaking some myths about bear markets.
 And if you believe some of these myths and take action in your portfolio based on them, it could be costly.
 In this article, we'll address some common bear market myths and the realities that contradict them.

-This myth leads many investors to believe you must be quick to identify a bear market and get out of stocks.
-However, bears are often slow moving at first, so we believe it is often best to wait until after you think a bull has already peaked before going defensive.
-Bull markets often end when they reach the top of the proverbial "Wall of Worry."
-When markets reach the end of this wall, investors become euphoric and bid stocks up regardless of deteriorating underlying fundamentals.
+Most of the time, bull markets end when they reach the top of the proverbial "Wall of Worry."
+When markets reach the top of this wall, investors become euphoric and bid stocks up regardless of deteriorating underlying fundamentals.
 The bull market then rolls over slowly and investors may see the new bear as a buying opportunity for stocks rather than the onset of a downturn.

-Though linked, the stock market and the economy are not the same.
+The stock market and the economy are linked, but they are not the same.
 The economy refers to the production and consumption of goods and services over a defined time period, whereas we refer to the stock market as an ongoing reflection of investor expectations of future corporate profits.

 [i] Source: Global Financial Data, as of 11/12/2018.
 S&P 500 Price Index Level from 01/01/1960 – 11/05/2018.
 Economic recessions as published by the National Bureau of Economic Research.